 Such as in the case of bonds, loans that link their financial costs to sustainable indicators are also considered sustainable as per the Sustainability Linked Loan Principles 2019 criteria.
 This type of loan allows BBVA clients to assume sustainable objectives in their projects without their nature necessarily being so.
 This was the case with Acerinox, a company with which BBVA closed the first sustainable operation in Spain within the steel sector in July 2020.

 Another corporate loan format that can be sustainable are known as revolving credit facilities or RCF.
 These lines are not intended to finance sustainable projects, since, due to the nature of the product, the line is unwilling, although they can be sustainable by linking the price to ESG indicators.
 It is a very novel concept that is already being enjoyed by many national and international companies such as Red Eléctrica de España S.A. or Italian companies such as Hera and A2A.

-A sustainable loan issued as project finance allows for the financing of large infrastructure or energy projects that meet certain social goals, or which could be classified as green due to the type of project they promote.
+A sustainable loan in a project finance format enables the financing of large infrastructure or energy projects that meet social objectives or are likely to obtain the green seal for the type of project they promote.

-BBVA is a pioneer in the field, signing the world’s first green loan with a project finance structure with the European energy company, Terna, and financing the first green project finance loan in Spain, el Novo Hospital de Vigo.
+BBVA has become a pioneer bank in this business.
+In 2020, it signed the first green loan with a project finance structure on a global scale with the European operator Terna, and the first green project finance in Spain with Novo Hospital de Vigo.

 Other interesting stories